big-ponderer/NASA-Space-Apps/README.md

 ## Usage

 Once both the API and UI are running, you can access the interactive digital orrery through your web browser.
-Explore the vastness of our solar system and gain insights into the density and distribution of asteroids in a fun and educational manner!
+Have fun!